 Do not take LEVITRA if you:

 - Take any medicines called “nitrates” (See “What

 important information should you know about LEVITRA?”).
-Nitrates
+Nitrates are

-can cause pain in your chest, jaw, or down your arm.
+cause pain in your chest, jaw, or down your arm.

 Medicines called nitrates include nitroglycerin that is found in tablets, sprays, ointments, pastes, or patches.
 Nitrates can also be found in other medicines such as isosorbide dinitrate or isosorbide mononitrate.
 Some recreational drugs called “poppers” also contain nitrates, such as amyl nitrate and butyl nitrate.
 Do not use LEVITRA if you are using these drugs.
 Ask your doctor or pharmacist if you are not sure if any of your medicines are nitrates.

 - Have been told by your healthcare provider to not have sexual activity because of health problems.
 Sexual activity can put an extra strain on your heart, especially if your heart is already weak from a heart attack or heart disease.